arianehine/Roots/README.md

 Once pod install has finished running, you should have a file Roots.xcworkspace - this is the file which you can open and run the code from, to verify that everything works.

 Once you are in the Roots.xcworkspace file, set up a new scheme and select 'Roots', from here select your target emulator device

+If there are any errors these will be due to libraries and your device you are running the code on.
+This code was made with an M1 mac so you may need to tweak the configurations for it to run.
+This is not an issue with the code but instead the IDE settings.